Brockville has two exits on Highway 401:

 6 Broad Street

-Contact: Sarah at email@example.com for group bookings
+Contact: Brian at firstname.lastname@example.org for group bookings

 From its magnificent setting along the St. Lawrence River, The Aquatarium showcases the wonders of the 1000 Islands region in a captivating and enriching manner that is sure to inspire your curiosity.
 Imaginative exhibit designs and live animals are combined with innovative interactive technologies to entertain children and adults alike.
 The 30,000 square foot Aquarium & Discovery Centre is the ultimate waterfront attraction and a natural place to discover the 1000 Islands.